 Apply 1 drop to the upper eyelid margin of each eye once a day at night

--Apply topically to clean, makeup-free skin using the supplied sterile applicators; 1 applicator for each eye
+-Apply topically to clean, makeup-free skin using the supplied sterile applicators with 1 applicator for each eye.

 -Place 1 drop of this drug on an applicator; apply evenly along the skin of the upper eyelid at base of lashes.